mathworks/adc-synchronized-with-pwm/README.md

 ### How to Run
 1.Open the Project file in this repoitry and open one of the models stored in the Models folder.
 2.Run the simulation and check the waveforms in the Data Inspector or Scope Block.
+3.In SyncronousADC_WithFB.slx, you can choose from multiple styles for the plant model using variant subsystems.
+You have the option to select the model granularity from three choices: Simulink, Simscape, or a simple configuration combining Simulink and Simscape.
  <img src=https://user-images.githubusercontent.com/62166747/153810086-c810ee2a-48d8-44cb-84f9-69b1c4fd83dc.PNG width="60%" height="60%"
  />
  <img src=https://user-images.githubusercontent.com/62166747/153804864-ed1d8fee-7aaa-4ad6-a096-7b74018feee3.gif